CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/faster-costing-calculation-and-restoration-engine.md

 ## Faster Costing Calculation and Restoration Engine

+The Faster Costing Calculation and Restoration Engine redefines the costing process by improving data handling and calculation efficiency.

 ### How does it work?

 1. The following data are being loaded to RAM: